sonphantrung/AIHubDocs-en/assets/RVC/Local/Mainline.md

 ‎
 ‎
 Remember to monitor TB, & also the console just in case.
-The console will show you errors in case they happen, and information about the epochs & when the checkpoints happen.
+The latter will show you errors if they happen, and information about the epochs & checkpoints.
 ‎
 <img src="../mainline-img/j.png" alt="image" width="550" height="auto">